-- Notes:
+Notes:

-1. That shown herein is subject to revision by the Parties. - That shown herein is subject to revision by the Parties.
-Public Outreach and Engagement is a necessary component as outlined by Self-Help Enterprises Leadership Counsel for Justice and Accountability, and the Community Water Center in their publication titled, "Framework for a Drinking Water Well Impact Mitigation Program."
+- 1. That shown herein is subject to revision by the Parties. - 2.
+Public Outreach and Engagement is a necessary component as outlined by Self-Help Enterprises, Leadership Counsel for Justice and Accountability, and the Community Water Center in their publication titled, "Framework for a Drinking Water Well Impact Mitigation Program." - 3.
 The Chowchilla Subbasin GSP Advisory Committee is as defined and established under Section 3 of the Memorandum of Understanding with Respect to the Coordination, Cooperation and Cost Sharing in the Implementation of Chowchilla Subbasin Groundwater Sustainability Plan entered into by the Parties on December 17, 2019.